 In a decision dated February 19, 2019, the SEC dismissed the Petition and ruled, among others, that the share swap transaction is not subject to the mandatory tender offer rule since there was no acquisition of control between SMC and its subsidiaries SMB and GSMI.
 The Petitioner filed a Motion for Reconsideration of the said decision, which was denied on May 30, 2019.

-The Petitioner filed an Appeal Memorandum dated June 18, 2019 with the SEC En Banc, which is still pending resolution.
+The Petitioner filed an Appeal Memorandum dated June 18, 2019 with the SEC En Banc.